How Much Pascalite Should I Use?

 Variances can occur, as Pascalite is a natural substance.

 (PPM) = Parts Per Million (Pascalite Analysis 2016) The pH of Pascalite is 7.5

 How Do I Use the Clay for Cataracts?

-If you plan to use the clay as a liquid solution for the eyes we suggest using the Superfine Pascalite Powder, as it is not gritty like the regular Pascalite Powder.
-Get a small glass of water and a small spoonful of powder (again the amount doesn't matter as much) and stir them together.
-Then using the water off the top, administer to the eyes however works best for you.
-Some customers use an empty eye dropper, or syringe to achieve this.
-Keep the glass covered to protect it from air contaminants, and then you will be able to re-use it as often as desired.
+If you plan to use the clay as a liquid solution for the eyes we suggest using the Superfine Pascalite Powder, as it is not grainy like the regular Pascalite Powder.
+Get a small glass of water and a small spoonful of powder (again the amount doesn't matter too much) and stir them together.
+Once settled after a few minutes, use the water off the top, administer to the eyes however works best for you.
+Some customers use an empty eye dropper, eye cup, or syringe to achieve this.
+When using the Superfine powder, there's no need to wait for the clay to settle; you can use the cloudy water.
+Keep the glass covered to protect it from air contaminants, and then you will be able to re-stir and re-use it as often as desired.

 Why Does Pascalite Say External Use Only on the Label?